asalihaj/orion/README.md

 React js installed in your device
 PostgreSQL 13
 PgAdmin 4
+A Dropbox account

+How to run the project:
+Install the code in your device
+Start Dotnet Core application using "dotnet watch run" in your console (run this command inside API folder) Start NPM server using "npm start" (run this command inside client-app folder) Add appsettings.json file ()

 What you can do in this platform:
 Post your job offers